veillette/opticsTextbook/content/Chap05Interference/InterferenceCoherence.md

 Although light from a laser often has a very narrow band of frequencies and therefore can be considered to be monochromatic, purely monochromatic light does not exist.
 One reason that light can not be perfectly monochromatic is that any source must have been switched on a finite time ago.
 Hence, all light consists of multiple frequencies and therefore is **polychromatic**.
 Classical light sources such as incandescent lamps and also LEDs have relatively broad frequency bands.
-The question then arises how differently polychromatic light behaves compared to the idealised case of monochromatic light.
+The question then arises how differently polychromatic light behaves compared to the idealized case of monochromatic light.
 To answer this question, we must study the topic of coherence.
 One distinguishes between two extremes: fully **coherent** and fully **incoherent** light, while the degree of coherence of practical light is somewhere in between.
 Generally speaking, the broader the frequency band of the source, the more incoherent the light is.
 It is a very important observation that no light is actually completely coherent or completely incoherent.
 All light is **partially coherent**, but some light is more coherent than others.

 An intuitive way to think about these concepts is in terms of the ability to form interference fringes.
 For example, with laser light, which usually is almost monochromatic and hence coherent, one can form an interference pattern with clear maxima and minima in intensities using a double slit, while with sunlight (which is incoherent) this is much more difficult.
 Every frequency in the spectrum of sunlight gives its own interference pattern with its own frequency dependent fringe pattern.
 These fringe patterns wash out due to superposition and the total intensity therefore shows little fringe contrast, i.e. the coherence is less.